isabella232/Specs-18/Targets/index.md

 So the Azure WebApp and Cloud Service targets were deprecated, and new steps were added: _Deploy an Azure Web App_ and _Deploy an Azure Cloud Service_.
 These steps did not have targets.
 The web app/cloud service was configured as part of the step.

-This was fine for most people (though annoying for those who had to change their approach). with the notable exception of people who had been deploying to _multiple_ Azure targets in an environment (e.g. Azure Web Apps in multiple regions).
+This was also fine for most people (though annoying for those who had to change their approach). with the notable exception of people who had been deploying to _multiple_ Azure targets in an environment (e.g. Azure Web Apps in multiple regions).
 In the 3.0 model this was achieved elegantly by simply applying the same role to all the Azure targets, and then the step could target that role.
 These people now had to create multiple steps.
 Many (rightly) argued this was not desirable, especially when dealing with larger numbers of targets.

 And so Cloud Region targets were introduced.

 These served simply as _something_ to iterate over and scope variables to.
 A for-loop for steps.
-The difficulty we had naming them was (in hindsight) a bad sign.
-They solved the problem, but in a way that was probably a result of the above history more than optimal design.
+The difficulty we had naming them was, in hindsight, a bad sign.
+They solved the problem, but in a way that was perhaps a result of the above history more than optimal design.

+Reintroducing Azure targets probably removes the need for Cloud Regions for the majority of the current usage scenarios.
+But we can't guarantee that customers aren't using them in a way which couldn't be replaced by the new PaaS targets.

+Which leaves us with three options:

+1. Leave Cloud Regions as is.
+2. Gracefully deprecate them.  e.g. Make creating new Cloud Regions non-obvious, then eventually impossible, and see if anyone complains.
+3. Replace Cloud Regions with the more generic custom targets.

+### Custom Targets

+The idea behind Custom Targets is that they would allow the user to create a custom target type.
+These will be able to define property templates and a custom icon.

+These would perform a similar role to Cloud Regions, but hopefully with a better user-experience.

+The question is, is there a need?